StefanJelner/css-custom-properties-watch/README.md

         var root$ = watcher.watch$(document.documentElement);

-        // document.documentElement is the default, so alternatively it can be called like this: var root$ = watcher.watch$();
+        // document.documentElement aks :root is the default, so alternatively it can be called like this: var root$ = watcher.watch$();

+        // alternatively
+        var root$ = watcher.watch$(document.getElementById('foo'));

         root$.subscribe(console.log);